-Make sure the activities are suitable for your child’s level of understanding.
+Make sure the activities are suitable for your children’s level of understanding.
 Activities that are too challenging do not foster learning.

 Using Concrete Experiences

 Use hands-on learning as much as possible.
-Sorting blocks according to their properties is a much better way to teach the concept of sorting than to offer a worksheet with pictures.
+Sorting blocks according to their properties is a much better way to teach the concept of sorting than offering a worksheet with pictures.